Rayvhiz/mc-server-runner/README.md

 # Minecraft Forge Server Runner for Linux Server

 ## Description
 The scripts start a Minecraft Forge server and restart the server, if it crashes.
+This scripts were made to make my friends life easier.

 ## Prerequisite
 1. A Minecraft Forge server